Iviichae7/PharmacyDatabaseProject/README.md

 Collaboration and Version Control
 Our team utilized GitHub for version control and collaboration throughout the project's development.
 Each team member committed their work to a shared repository, allowing for seamless collaboration and tracking of changes made to the database and associated files.
 This approach ensured that the project maintained a consistent history of modifications and provided a platform for addressing any potential issues efficiently.

-Team Member Contributions
+### Team Member Contributions
-Cian O'Connor:
+##### Cian O'Connor:

+###### High-level Model creation
-Physical Implementation of Staff, Activity_Log table and Purchase tables Report writing
+###### Physical Implementation of Staff, Activity_Log table and Purchase tables
+###### Report writing
-Queries 1-4
+###### Queries 1-4

-Michal Babik:
+###### Michal Babik:

-High-Level Model creation
+###### High-Level Model creation
-ERD diagram creation
+###### ERD diagram creation
-Physical Implementation of Supplier and Medication Queries 5-8
+###### Physical Implementation of Supplier and Medication
+###### Queries 5-8

-John Ward:
+###### John Ward:

+###### ERD diagram creation
-proposal writing
+###### proposal writing
-Physical Implementation of Prescription table and Customer tables Queries 9-12
+###### Physical Implementation of Prescription table and Customer tables
+###### Queries 9-12

-Conclusion
+### Conclusion

-The team successfully designed and implemented an advanced pharmacy database management system using MySQL Workbench.
-The system effectively addresses data management issues and provides valuable insights through complex SQL queries.
-The project has deepened our understanding of high-level modeling, physical design, and SQL programming, equipping us for roles as DBMS professionals.
+###### From the beginning, the team worked together to determine the objectives of this project, determine project scope, and set a timelines for completion.
+Each member of the team brought their own vision and skillset to the project, which allowed for a comprehensive and well-rounded approach to database development.
+As this was a first for us, each member was willing to accept ideas and work together with ease.
+Collaboration was key during the design and development phase, as the team members worked together to identify user requirements, design the database schema.
+Regular communication and feedback loops were established throughout the project to ensure that all team members were aligned and working towards the same objectives.
+Some of the main tools of communication included Github, Microsoft Teams and Whatsapp.
+Through effective collaboration, the team was able to successfully complete the project on time and to a high standard, resulting in a robust and user-friendly pharmacy database management system.

+###### In conclusion, the pharmacy database management system developed for this project offers a powerful solution to the data management challenges facing pharmacists and pharmacy owners today.
+By providing a centralized and streamlined system for tracking inventory, sales, and customer records, this database can help pharmacies save time, reduce errors, and improve patient care.
+The system is designed with best practices in database design and is capable of meeting the complex needs of the pharmaceutical industry.
+Our aim was to give pharmacists a system  which provides a comprehensive data management solution that can help pharmacies optimize operations and achieve their business goals.
+We are confident that this database will make a significant impact on the work life of its users, and we look forward to seeing its benefits in action.